CS5520FeinbergSpring2024/team-project-group3/README.md

 - Beautify PetOwnerViewActivity
 - Fix pages linked to PetOwnerViewActivity; all appear blank with exception of View Pets, which has no effect.
 Ensure data exists for these pages, beautify, etc.

+April 10

+Changes:
+- Edits to PetOwnerViewActivity

+New Todos:
+- (See above)
+- ChatListActivity chat_list_item needs more info like shelter name for each chat

 ### Dakota's work Log
 (March 29th - March 30th) summary: